patrickmlong/iterativeplot/README.md

 # iterativeplot
-Module that generates iterative plots to expedite EDA
+A package that generates iterative plots to expedite EDA